tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-153-find-minimum-in-rotated-sorted-array.md

 ## My Solution

 The naïve solution would be `return Math.min(...nums)`.
 This is $O(n)$ time, because it has to check every value in the `nums` array.
 We can instead use a modified binary search to get down to $O(\log n)$ time.
-Leetcode has [a more detailed explanation](https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/solution/) with the problem on their site.
+LeetCode has [a more detailed explanation](https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/solution/) with the problem on their site.

 This first example uses recursion.